Tax configurationGet started with tax configurations

 Tax code names should always be unique and contain at least 1 letter.

-This newly created tax code can now be selected when setting up new tax rates.
+This newly created tax code can now be selected when setting up the tax rates.
 Additionally, this tax code can now be linked to products during product creation.